AppleScript-Library-Project/library-listing/README.md

 **SmartList** (This is an ASObjC-based library for a SmartList object, similar to the SmartSet) http://lists.apple.com/archives/applescript-users/2013/Dec/msg00093.html

-(2) Quoted from his December 22 mail to the AS list
+(1) Quoted from Shane's December 22 mail to the AS list

 ## Code by Chris Stone